kubedb/docs/docs/guides/elasticsearch/plugins/search-guard/x-pack-monitoring.md

         storage: 1Gi
 ```

 Now, wait for few minutes.
-KubeDB will create necessary secrets, services, and statefulsets.
+KubeDB will create necessary secrets, services, and petsets.

 Check resources created in demo namespace by KubeDB,